UDN

 Remote Routing Mechanism

-• If the function's replication condition evaluates to True, the function call is sent to the machine on the other side of the network connection for execution.
+The function call is sent to the machine on the other side of the network connection for execution.
 In other words, the function's name, and all of its parameters, are crammed together into a packet of data, and transmitted to the other machine for later execution.
 When this occurs, the function returns immediately and execution continues on.
 If the function were declared to return a value, then its return value is set to zero (or the equivalent of zero in some other type, i.e. 0,0,0 for vectors, None for objects, etc).
 Any out parameters are left unaffected.
 In other words, UnrealScript never sits around waiting for a replicated function call to complete, so it can never deadlock.
 Rather, replicated function calls are sent off for the remote machine to execute, and the local code continues executing.

 Unlike replicated variables, a function call on an Actor can only be replicated from the server to the client (player) who owns that Actor.
 So, replicated functions are only useful in subclasses of PlayerController (i.e. players, who own themselves), Pawn (i.e. player avatars that are owned by a Controller that is controlling them), and subclasses of Inventory (i.e. weapons and pickup items, who are owned by the player who is currently carrying them).
-That is to say, a function call can only be replicated to one Actor (the player who owns it); they cannot be multicast.
+That is to say, a function call can only be replicated to one Actor (the player who owns it); they do not multicast.

 If a function marked with the server keyword is called on a client, it will be replicated to the server.
 Conversely, when a function marked with the client keyword is called on the server, it will be replicated to the client which owns that Actor.